 Community Development – 6 credits

 Criminal Defense & Advocacy Clinic -- 6 credits

 Family Law – 6 credits

 Immigrant Rights – 6 credits

-Applications for Summer term and Fall semester are usually available by the first week in March and due at the end of the month.
-Applications for the Spring semester are available in early October and due at the end of that month.
-Watch your UB e-mail account for more information on application availability and deadlines.
+Applications for Summer term and Fall semester are usually available by the first week in March and due mid-month.
+Applications for the Spring semester are available in early October and due mid-month.
+Watch your UBalt e-mail account for more information on application availability and deadlines.

-You can always turn in an application and be considered for the wait list.
+You can always turn in an application late and be considered for the wait list.

 After you have made your initial appointment with your faculty, your name will be added to the Clinic Permissions List in Peoplesoft and you may register.
 If you experience any problems registering, call Laura Garcia 410.837.5659 to confirm that your name has been added.